mikemag/MonkeyCAM/docs/Configuration_Guide.md

 #### Tail Insert Pack

 The tail insert pack specifies the number and relative location of the groups of inserts closest to the tail of the board.
-The “reference group” is the only required group of inserts and is implicitly defined.
+The "reference group" is the only required group of inserts and is implicitly defined.
 Additional groups are specified with the other parameters.

 ```